Crepes are one one of those brunch dishes that just seems extra special. They’re so delicate, exuding a touch of luxury.

 Add the melted butter or oil.
 Mix and cover.
 Let set for at least 1 hour or even overnight before using the batter.

-Add the ingredients in the order listed into a blender.
+Add the ingredients in the reverse order listed into a blender.
 Blend at lowest speed until all starts to incorporate.
 Scrape down the sides with a rubber spatula.
 Bring it up to a middle speed and blend until smooth.
 About 20 seconds.
 Cover and store until needed.

 Pour the batter into a pitcher.
 This is easier than taking a spoon or measuring cup to transfer batter to the pan.